General Information & Policies

 Please check course descriptions for meeting dates, times, and locations (building) for specific courses.
 Exact room assignments will be communicated via email prior to the start of summer programs and/or posted at each summer school building on the first day of classes.Transportation / Drop Off and Pickup

-- Please note that the district offers transportation for intervention programs (Summer Reading Camp, Boost, Project-Based Learning, Credit Recovery, Building-Based Intervention) only.
+- Please note that the district offers transportation for intervention programs (Summer Reading Camp, Boost, Project-Based Learning, Credit Recovery, Elementary Building Camp) only.

 - Please follow signs regarding drop off and pickup of students at elementary buildings.